 The loans are provided free from interest providing there is no default on the loan payments.
 In a case of default you will be charged interest at a rate of 6% from the date the loan monies were released to you.

-What happens when the loan is approved?
+When the loan is approved

 The applicant will be notified of the outcome of their loan application in writing.
 If the application is refused the applicant will be advised of their right to appeal the decision.